Ruchi30/arcade_game/README.md

 ## How to play the game

 Use left-right and up-down arrow keys to move the player from block to block.
-When you reach the water, you win the game and the player posion will again reset.
+When you reach the water, you win the game and the player position will again reset.
 If you run into an enemy bug, you will die and the game will start over.
-THe enemy bugs are running across the screen at random locations and random speeds.
+The enemy bugs are running across the screen at random locations and random speeds.
 Collect gems before reaching the water for bonus points and life.

+## Installation

+To run this application, download the GitHub zip file or clone the repository.
+Then open a browsser window and within it open the index.html fine in the directory of your application.

 ## Instructions